semberal/vertica-vagrant/README.md

 # vertica-vagrant

 **This project is no longer maintained because it is not needed anymore.
-[Official virtual machines](https://www.vertica.com/download/vertica/community-edition/) of Vertical Community Edition are now available**.
+[Official virtual machines](https://www.vertica.com/download/vertica/community-edition/) of Vertica Community Edition are now available**.

 This repository contains Ansible playbooks for the [HPE Vertica](http://www.vertica.com/) analytical database running in VirtualBox.
 Vagrant is used to deploy the VM instance.